The Black Company (novel): Plot summary

 While the Limper is absent from his post, Raker's troops attack and part of the front collapses.
 The Company is caught up in the general retreat but shows itself to be the Lady's most effective unit in the ensuing battles.
 The Captain is given authority normally reserved for the Taken.

 Raker is targeted next.
 The Company's wizards, with Soulcatcher's backing, display a fortune in gold, silver and jewels (protected by magic) in a nearby, neutral city – a bounty for his head.
 Raker has no choice but to try to steal it before half the world tries to collect.
 Isolated when he ignores the Circle's order to withdraw, he is eventually killed by Raven and Croaker, but not before his disobedience saps the morale of the rebels in the region.

 Retreating once more, the Company stumbles upon and captures a rebel training camp.
 Papers are found that belong to Whisper, the strongest member of the Circle and a military genius as well.
 One details a future meeting with the Limper, who is ready to defect as a result of his string of disasters.
 Soulcatcher, Raven and Croaker ambush them.
-All the while Croaker has a nagging suspicion that someone is watching them who he later learns was Silent which was who he thought it was the whole time.
-They are captured alive and presented to the Lady, the Limper to face her wrath and Whisper to take her place among the Taken.
+All the while Croaker has a nagging suspicion that someone is watching them; he later learns it is Silent, a Company wizard.
+They are captured alive and presented to the Lady.
 Limper is sentenced to centuries of torture by the Lady.

 After the Lady uses magic she learned from the Dominator to gain Whisper's unswerving loyalty, the new Taken is sent to the eastern front.
 The war becomes a race: the rebel armies in the north, under the overall command of Circle wizard Harden, drive the Imperial forces back towards the Tower at Charm, the headquarters of the Lady, while Whisper runs amok in the east, laying waste to the heartland of the rebellion.